-Payment may be made by the following means.
+Payment may be made by the following means:

-- Remitting payment by check or cash to the University Business Office, Warren Hall, Room 302. - Mailing a check to JMU, University Business Office, MSC 3516, Harrisonburg, VA 22807. - Remitting an electronic check payment or credit card payment online through the electronic bill presentment, through a link on e-campus or through the University Business Office Web site at www.jmu.edu/ubo.
+- Remitting payment by check or cash to the University Business Office, Warren Hall, Room 302. - Mailing a check to JMU, University Business Office, MSC 3516, Harrisonburg, VA 22807. - Remitting an electronic check payment or credit card payment online through the electronic bill presentment, through a link on e-campus or through the University Business Office Web site at www.jmu.edu/ubo/pay.
 The service is provided by an outside vendor.

 Students may pay by a combination of personal check, cash, money order, cashiers check, electronic check and credit cards.
 Payments drawn on foreign banks must be converted to U.S. dollars prior to transmittal to the university.
-The student's account number (social security or campus ID number) should be included on all payments to ensure its application to the proper account.
+The student's campus ID number should be included on all payments to ensure its application to the proper account.

-Debts owed to the university are governed by the following policies.
+Debts owed to the university are governed by the following policies:

-- No credit for university work may be given to any student for a diploma, teacher's license or transfer purposes until all debts to the university have been settled. - Until a student's account is paid in full, he or she will be ineligible for readmission or registration for a future semester. - Upon recommendation of the director of the University Business Office and with the approval of the Assistant Vice President for Finance, students in debt to the university may be suspended from their classes or may be withdrawn.
+No credit for university work may be given to any student for a diploma, teacher's license or transfer purposes until all debts to the university have been settled.

+- Until a student's account is paid in full, he or she will be ineligible for readmission or any registration activity. - Upon recommendation of the director of the University Business Office and with the approval of the Assistant Vice President for Finance, students in debt to the university may be withdrawn from their classes.